monk-io/docs/docs/about/key-concepts.md

-# Monk Ecosystem
+# MonkOS Ecosystem

-Monk is a new infrastructure platform that makes it easy to deploy and manage container-based applications in any environment.
+MonkOS is a new infrastructure platform that makes it easy to deploy and manage container-based applications in any environment.
 It works as a highly customizable abstraction layer between containers and infrastructure, and it's based on three key technologies:

-- **Monk Engine** a distributed container engine that runs and manages workloads
+- **MonkOS** a distributed resource manages that manages workloads and infrastructure

-- **MonkScript** composable YAML for describing containers and workloads in one place
+- **MonkScript** composable YAML for describing workloads and infrastructure in one place

 - **Monk Hub** a globally accessible repository where Kits are stored

 With this "trinity" working together, you can define your entire stack with a single master manifest (_written in MonkScript_) composed from other developers' Kits (_on Monk Hub_).
-You can then deploy said stack on your infrastructure of choice without needing to define provisioning somewhere else (_thanks to Monk Engine_).
+You can then deploy said stack on your infrastructure of choice without needing to define provisioning somewhere else (_thanks to MonkOS Engine_).

 Pretty nifty, right?
 Let's take a closer look at each component.

 ---

-## Monk Engine
+## MonkOS

-Monk Engine is the central piece of the Monk solution.
-It is a new container orchestrator that implements a masterless cluster architecture.
+MonkOS is the central piece of the solution.
+It is a new distributed resource manager that implements a masterless cluster architecture.

 The Engine was designed from the ground up to be independent of existing tools like Kubernetes and Terraform, but aims to provide similar functionality with notable improvements: